-Janet S. Pollock was appointed Vice President, Human Resources of Alamo Group Inc. in May of 2018.
+Janet S. Pollock was appointed Senior Vice President, Corporate Human Resources of Alamo Group Inc. in April of 2024, and previously served as Vice President, Human Resources of Alamo Group since May of 2018.
 Ms. Pollock joined Alamo Group in June of 2013 as Vice President of Human Resources for U.S. Operations.
 Prior to joining the Company, Ms. Pollock was Vice President of Human Resources with CPS Energy in San Antonio, Texas and Vice President of Strategic Initiatives for Coca-Cola Enterprises, Inc.